AF&RS Privacy Notice: Collecting and use of personal data for protection, insurance and claims handling purposes

 Who we may share personal information with.

-We may share appropriate personal information relative to a claim with our protection provider (Fire & Rescue Indemnity Company Limited) and their managers (Regis Mutual Management Limited) and our insurers.
+We may share appropriate personal information relative to a claim with our protection provider FRIC (Fire & Rescue Indemnity Company Limited), their managers (Thomas Miller), and our insurers.
 We may also share your personal information with other people and organisations in connection with a claim, such as our legal and medical advisers and loss adjusters.

 How we store your personal information and how long we keep it